 - Cauliflower

-I really love using the Tinkyada and Jovial brands of macaroni in this recipe.
-They seem more hearty and don't get mushy as easily as other brands.
+I prefer using the Tinkyada and Jovial brands of macaroni in this recipe.
+They seem heartier and don’t get mushy as easily as other brands.

-Store leftover macaroni salad in the refrigerator.
-Make sure to keep it in an airtight container; it will last 2-3 days in the fridge.
+Store leftover macaroni salad in the refrigerator in an airtight container.
+It will last 2-3 days in the fridge.

-No, you shouldn't freeze this pasta salad.
+No, you should not freeze this pasta salad.
 It will not thaw out and is the same as freshly made macaroni salad.

 Serve With: